Popular music: Definition

 A society's popular music reflects the ideals that are prevalent at the time it is performed or published.
 David Riesman states that the youth audiences of popular music fit into either a majority group or a subculture.
 The majority group listens to the commercially produced styles while the subcultures find a minority style to transmit their own values.
 This allows youth to choose what music they identify with, which gives them power as consumers to control the market of popular music.

-Music critic Robert Christgau coined the term "semipopular music" in 1970, to describe records that seemed accessible for popular consumption but proved unsuccessful commercially.
+Music critic Robert Christgau coined the term "semipopular music" in 1970 to describe records that seemed accessible for popular consumption but proved unsuccessful commercially.
 "I recognized that something else was going on—the distribution system appeared to be faltering, FM and all", he later wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981), citing that records like The Velvet Underground and The Gilded Palace of Sin (by Flying Burrito Brothers) possessed populist qualities yet failed to impact the record charts.
 "Just as semiclassical music is a systematic dilution of highbrow preferences, semipopular music is a cross-bred concentration of fashionable modes."
 In his mind, a liking "for the nasty, brutish, and short intensifies a common semipopular tendency in which lyrical and conceptual sophistication are applauded while musical sophistication—jazz chops or classical design or avant-garde innovation—is left to the specialists."

+American folk singer Pete Seeger defined pop music as "professional music which draws upon both folk music and fine arts music".